OUR APPROACH TO TAX

 • Consider tax in all major or complex business decisions.

-• Meet all legal requirements and make all appropriate tax returns and tax payments.
+• Meet all legal requirements and make all appropriate tax returns and payments.

-• Comply with appropriate tax controls and processes and ensure there is sufficient Board oversight into this compliance where appropriate.
+• Comply with appropriate tax controls and processes and ensure sufficient Board oversight of this compliance where appropriate.

-• Utilize incentives and reliefs to minimize business tax costs in a manner which is consistent with the UK government’s policy objectives.
+• Utilize incentives and reliefs to minimize business tax costs consistent with the UK government’s policy objectives.

 Our tax risk management and governance

-SS UK is risk-averse, and we adopt a conservative approach as regards to tax matters.
+SS UK is risk-averse, and we adopt a conservative approach as regards tax matters.

 At a global level, RCCL’s corporate tax department is overseen by the RCCL Audit Committee of the Board of Directors.
 The Vice President of Global Tax is responsible for implementing our approach to tax.
-The team is responsible for ensuring that policies and procedures that support the approach are in place and that the tax group has appropriate skills and experience required.
+The team is responsible for ensuring that policies and procedures supporting the approach are in place and that the tax group has the required skills and experience.

 Our approach to tax planning

-Tax planning opportunities must have a clear commercial rationale and be approved by the Board and are evaluated with current tax rules in mind while taking the legislator’s intention into account.
-Where there is uncertainty as to the application or interpretation of the tax laws, appropriate written advice evidencing the facts, risks and conclusions will be obtained from third party advisers to support the decision-making process.
-SS UK does not engage in aggressive tax planning and does not enter into transactions for the sole purpose of gaining a tax benefit.
+Tax planning opportunities must have a clear commercial rationale, be approved by the Board, and be evaluated with current tax rules in mind while taking the legislator’s intention into account.
+Where there is uncertainty about applying or interpreting the tax laws, appropriate written advice evidencing the facts, risks, and conclusions will be obtained from third-party advisers to support the decision-making process.
+SS UK does not engage in aggressive tax planning and does not enter transactions for the sole purpose of gaining a tax benefit.

 Our relationship with HMRC

-SS UK is committed to engaging in a transparent and proactive manner with HMRC.
-The company’s UK tax affairs, past and proposed operations are discussed in an annual meeting with HMRC.
-Furthermore, the company maintains an ongoing communication with HMRC to discuss and conclude on areas the application of legislation to our facts is uncertain, ensure compliance with UK tax laws and regulations, communicating changes to our business and tax affairs in advance to HMRC.
+SS UK is committed to engaging transparently and proactively with HMRC.
+The company’s UK tax affairs and past and proposed operations are discussed in an annual meeting with HMRC.
+Furthermore, the company maintains ongoing communication with HMRC to discuss and conclude on areas where the application of legislation to our facts is uncertain, ensure compliance with UK tax laws and regulations, and communicate changes to our business and tax affairs in advance to HMRC.

 ¹The Senior Accounting Officer (SAO) is the individual who is responsible for certifying to HMRC that our UK incorporated companies have appropriate tax compliance arrangements.

-This document is published in accordance with paragraphs 19(2) and 22(2) of Schedule 19 of the Finance Act 2016 and relates to the accounting period ended 31 December 2022.
+This document is published in accordance with paragraphs 19(2) and 22(2) of Schedule 19 of the Finance Act 2016 and relates to the accounting period ending 31 December 2023.